So my first few days of Bitwig have been interesting. I can’t say that it’s been a pleasant experience, but rarely is learning a new DAW.

 Combined with the worthless tool tips and lack of a help-system, figuring out shortcuts in Bitwig is a creativity-killing experience.

 This post took 8 hours to research, photograph, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!